How to Write a Reference Letter

 In the closing paragraph, offer to provide more information and include your contact information (phone and email) so you are available to give a verbal recommendation, or answer further questions if necessary.
 You might also reiterate that you recommend this person “wholeheartedly” or “without reservation.”

 Signature: End the letter with your signature, handwritten, followed by your typed name.
 If this is an email, simply include your typed name, followed by your contact information.
-Here's how to end a letter with examples of business closings.

 Recommendation Letter Length, Format, and Font